humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-01-19-css-media-queries-in-javascript-part-2.md

 This is actually really useful, because it allows you to keep a reference to a `MediaQueryList` object and repeatedly check the state of the query against the page.

 Chrome and Safari have a weird behavior, though.
-The initial value for `matches` is always correct but doesn&#8217;t get updated by default unless the page has a media block defined with the same query and at least one rule (hat tip: Rob Flaherty<sup>[2]</sup>.
+The initial value for `matches` is always correct but doesn't get updated by default unless the page has a media block defined with the same query and at least one rule (hat tip: Rob Flaherty<sup>[2]</sup>.
 For instance, in order for a `MediaQueryList` representing &#8220;screen and (max-width:600px)&#8221; to update appropriately (including firing events), you must have something like this in your CSS:

     @media screen and (max-width:600px) {
         .foo { }
     }

-There needs to be at least one rule in the media block, but it doesn&#8217;t matter if that rule is empty.
+There needs to be at least one rule in the media block, but it doesn't matter if that rule is empty.
 As long as this exists on the page then the `MediaQueryList` will be updated appropriately and any listeners added via `addListener()` will fire when appropriate.
 Without this media block on the page, the `MediaQueryList` acts like a snapshot of the page state at its creation time.<sup>[3]</sup>

 You can fix this by adding a new rule using JavaScript: